Postdoctoral Fellow in Neuroscience

 Diversity and a culture of equity and inclusion among students, staff, faculty, and administration are crucial to the mission and values of Smith College.
 We are an Affirmative Action/Equal Opportunity employer and do not discriminate on the basis of race, gender, age, color, religion, national origin, disability, sexual orientation, gender identity and expression or veteran status in the recruitment and employment of faculty and staff, and the operation of any of its programs and activities, as specified by all applicable laws and regulations.
 Women, historically underrepresented minorities, veterans, and individuals with disabilities are encouraged to apply.Application Instructions

 Submit application at http://apply.interfolio.com/85628 with a cover letter, curriculum vitae, a personal statement that describes your research goals and teaching philosophy, a statement of how you plan to address diversity and inclusion in your research and teaching, and the contact information for three confidential references.
 Finalists will be asked for additional materials.
-Review of applications will begin on April 15, 2021.
+Review of applications will begin upon receipt.